-Residents spend six weeks as a PGY-1 and four months as a PGY-4 at the Bryn Mawr Hospital.
+Residents spend six weeks as a PGY-1, two months as a PGY-2 and four months as a PGY-4 at the Bryn Mawr Hospital.
 The high volume and diversity of patients treated at this institution enable residents to gain valuable experience in the treatment of a wide variety of orthopaedic pathology.
 A fixed daily conference schedule emphasizes both didactic teaching from attending physicians and resident participation.

 Alfred I. duPont Hospital for Children

 The Alfred I. duPont Hospital for Children, located in Wilmington, Delaware is operated by the Nemours Foundation.
 Founded in 1940, the hospital has 128 beds dedicated to the care of children from birth through the age of 17 regardless of economic status.
 The A.I. duPont hospital for Children is a fully-accredited, non profit teaching facility that serves at the pediatric hospital for Thomas Jefferson University.
 In addition to its internationally renowned clinical and teaching programs, the hospital supports a large and diverse research department consisting of 20 programs and dozens of ongoing studies.